powdr-labs/powdr/book/src/hello_world.md

 # Hello World

-Let's write [a minimal VM](https://github.com/powdr-labs/powdr/blob/main/test_data/asm/book/hello_world.asm) and generate a SNARK!
+Let's write [a minimal VM](https://github.com/powdr-labs/powdr/blob/main/test_data/asm/book/hello_world.asm) and generate a proof!

 ```
 {{#include ../../test_data/asm/book/hello_world.asm}}
 ```

-Then let's generate a proof of execution for the valid prover input `0` (since for `0 + 1 - 1 == 0`)
+Let's generate a proof of execution for the valid prover input `0` (since `0 + 1 - 1 == 0`)

 ```console
 powdr pil test_data/asm/book/hello_world.asm --field bn254 --inputs 0 --prove-with halo2
 ```

-We observe that a proof was created at `hello_world_proof.bin`.
+We observe that several artifacts are created in the current directory:
+- `hello_world.pil`: the compiled PIL file.
+- `hello_world_opt.pil`: the optimized PIL file.
+- `hello_world_constants.bin`: the computed fixed columns which only have to be computed once per PIL file.
+- `hello_world_commits.bin`: the computed witness which needs to be computed for each proof.
+- `hello_world_proof.bin`: the ZK proof!

+> Note that the output directory can be specified with option `-o|--output`, and `.` is used by default.

-Now let's try for the invalid input `1`
+Now let's try for the invalid input `1`:

 ```console
 powdr pil test_data/asm/book/hello_world.asm --field bn254 --inputs 1 --prove-with halo2
 ```

-We observe that witness generation fails, and no proof is created.
+In this case witness generation fails, and no proof is created.

 # Setup & Verification